09.12.2024

 Feedback or Testimonial Request

 As their name suggests, these templates are best used for gathering feedback from clients or customers about your products or services.
+They could also be used to turn freemium members into paying customers.

 8. The “Feedback Request” Template

-As someone who has recently experienced our {{services_or_products}} at {{company}}, your feedback is incredibly essential to us.
+As someone who has recently experienced our {{services or products}} at {{company}}, your feedback is essential to us.

-Could you spare a few minutes to share your thoughts in a brief survey [insert link]?
 Your honest feedback will help us serve you better in the future.

 Thanks in advance,